Hari31416/ml_agents/overview.md

   - [x] Agents
   - [x] Tasks
   - [x] Crew
-    - [ ] One or many?
+    - [x] One or many?
+Many!
+So that we can run other tasks without any dependency on the previous tasks.
+Possible crews:
+      - Data Crew
+      - Model Crew
+      - Validation Crew
 - [ ] How to connect the `ml_tools` with `ml_utils`?
-  - [ ] How to handle data type like dataframe, series etc. in tools?
+  - [ ] How to handle data type like dataframe, series, list etc. in tools?
+    - [x] JSON-serializable data are handled just fine.
+    - [ ] Need to handle other data types. crewAI does not provide a way to pass some variables that are accessible by all the tools.
+Need a hack to pass the input data to all the tools.
-  - [ ] Docstrings?
+  - [x] Docstrings?
 I prefer numpy style, crewAI uses google style.
+    - [x] No issue! crewAI passes the complete docstring to the agent.
+The LLM should be able to handle it.
   - [ ] How to avoid repetition of code?
 - [ ] Create utilities for machine learning.
   - [ ] Preprocessing